 They don’t run very fast; they just run for long periods,” Baggish says.
 “The turning of the ball represents the turning of the world, and moving the ball as a team symbolizes interacting with a turning world in a healthy way.”

-Baggish, an HMS assistant professor of medicine and a cardiologist at Massachusetts General Hospital, visited the Tarahumara people with his running partner Daniel Lieberman, the Edwin M. Lerner II Professor of Biological Sciences at Harvard, who is an evolutionary biologist and an evangelist of barefoot running.
+Baggish, an HMS assistant professor of medicine and a cardiologist at Massachusetts General Hospital, visited the Tarahumara people with his running partner Daniel Lieberman, the Edwin M. Lerner II Professor of Biological Sciences at Harvard, who is an evolutionary biologist and a researcher who explores the effects of running barefoot.
 Baggish brought more than the bola back to Boston.
 The day before the Rarájipari, he secured ultrasound images of the hearts of the best runners so he could compare them to like scans of indigenous people who had moved into towns and, unlike the Tarahumara, left their running habits behind.

 Judging by those scans, Baggish says, the hearts of the runners were large, just like the hearts of Olympians and other supremely gifted athletes who are devoted to regimens that help them deliver first-rate performances.
 Yet when Baggish asked the Tarahumara runners about training, he learned that the concept was foreign to them.
 So was the concept of exercise.
 They run to get someplace faster than if they were to walk.
 A couple of times a year, they run day and night in long competitions that are celebrations meant to set the world in balance.